alamounier/Data_Engineering_Andre_Lamounier/README.md

-# 🏗️ Projeto de ETL com Airflow, Docker, Delta Lake e Arquitetura Medalhão
+# 🏗️ ETL Project with Airflow, Docker, Delta Lake, and Medallion Architecture

-Este projeto implementa um pipeline de ETL utilizando Apache Airflow, PySpark, Docker e Delta Lake, estruturado em uma arquitetura de dados em camadas (Bronze, Silver e Gold).
-O objetivo é orquestrar o processamento de dados da API Open Brewery em contêineres separados para cada etapa do pipeline.
+This project implements an ETL pipeline using Apache Airflow, PySpark, Docker, and Delta Lake, structured within a layered data architecture (Bronze, Silver, and Gold).
+The goal is to orchestrate the processing of data from the Open Brewery API in separate containers for each pipeline stage.

 <div align="center">
   <img src="/imgs_png/arquitetura_projeto.png" alt="python" height="200">